 Every garden needs bulbs – they are a guarantee of spring colour, offering great value for money.
 Autumn is the prime season for bulb planting as bulbs are in top condition and the soil is really workable.

-Hillier offers an extensive range of bulb, from much-loved daffodils, tulips, hyacinths, crocuses and alliums to some more unusual varieties, we can help you prepare for a garden bursting with colour come spring, as well as a few of the hardy summer-flowering bulbs that can be planted in autumn.
+Hillier offers an extensive range of bulbs, from much-loved daffodils, tulips, hyacinths, crocuses and alliums to some unusual varieties, we can help you prepare for a garden bursting with colour come spring, as well as a few of the hardy summer-flowering bulbs that can be planted in autumn.

 When to Plant Bulbs

 The table below gives an approximate guide to the best months to plant some of the most-loved bulbs, along with their flowering time (this will typically vary depending on variety planted).
 If you are a little late with your bulbs, don’t worry: if the soil is still workable they can still be planted!

 Alongside new varieties, we have an extensive range of loose and pre-packed bulbs for you to select from.
 We highlight some of the most popular varieties in centres.

 Naricissi, more commonly known as daffodils, are some of the most popular flowers due to their unmatched beauty, with their trumpet-shaped structure set against a star-shaped background.

 Our most popular botanical Narcissi include Tête-á-Tête and Minnow; however, we have a wide number of varieties to choose from.
 Look out for a number of new varieties in Centres this year including Narcissus ‘Tamara’ and ‘Lotherio’ (details above); the unusual-looking Narcissus ‘Rip Van Winkle’ and the delicate, predominantly white Narcissus ‘Papillon Blanc’.

 Flowering Time: January to April (dependent on variety)